ibm-messaging/kafka-connect-elastic-sink/quickstart/README-QS.md

 * [jq](https://stedolan.github.io/jq/)

 ### Running the environment
-The `RUNME.sh` script creates and runs containers with a Kafka server, an Elasticsearch server and Kibana.
+The `RUNME.sh` script creates and runs containers with a Kafka broker, an Elasticsearch server and Kibana.
 It compiles the connector and then runs it in a container.
-The script then publishes some messages to Kafka which should be copied into Elasticsearch by the connector.
+The script then publishes some messages to Kafka which are copied into Elasticsearch by the connector.

 Note that the script has some delays coded to give time for the environment